 Graceland encourages university community members to make a prompt report of any alleged incident of sexual harassment to local law enforcement and Graceland's Title IX coordinator.
 For students who are not prepared to make a report but are still seeking information and support, there are confidential resources available, as designated below.
 These confidential resources will not share information with Graceland without the individual's consent.
-Employeesmay seek confidential resources by calling the Employee Assistance Program (EAP).
+Employees may seek confidential resources by calling the Employee Assistance Program (EAP).
 Information about that benefit is available in My Graceland.

-On-Campus Confidential Resources:

-Confidential Personal Counseling: Polly Joseph, LMSW 641-784-5463 pjoseph@graceland.edu Office: Rm # 202 in Zimmerman
+On-Car On-Campus Confidential Resources: Confidential Personal Counseling: Lisa Prosser-Dodds PhD (Current) Office's in #212 Zimmerman/#39 Newcom Student Union 641-784-5463 lisapd1@graceland.edu